Holyoke, Massachusetts: Geography

 Holyoke is located at (42.203191, −72.623969).
 According to the United States Census Bureau, the city has a total area of 22.8 sqmi, of which 21.3 sqmi is land and 1.5 sqmi (6.70%) is water.
 The city is bordered by Southampton and Westfield to the west, Easthampton to the north, Hadley, South Hadley and Chicopee as river borders to the east, and West Springfield to the south.

 Holyoke is the location of East Mountain, the Mount Tom Range, and Mount Tom, at 1202 ft the highest traprock peak on the Metacomet Ridge, a linear mountain range that extends from Long Island Sound to the Vermont border.
 The most densely populated area, lying between the Mount Tom Range and the Connecticut River, is characterized by a series of terraces separated by wooded ravines, known as dingles, which drain to the river.
 Mount Tom is characterized by its high cliffs, sweeping vistas, and microclimate ecosystems.
 The 110 mi Metacomet-Monadnock Trail traverses the Mount Tom Range and East Mountain.
-Fossilized dinosaur tracks and specimens can be found at the foot of these mountains due to their unique geology.
+Fossilized dinosaur tracks and specimens can be found at the foot of the mountains because of their unique geology.
 A species of dinosaur, Podokesaurus holyokensis, whose fossils were first discovered across the river in South Hadley, was given its name for the area, and the city has in recent years passed measures to try to protect fossils in parks from theft or vandalism.